Bridget Z. Sullivan - Professor - Director Interactive Media Design Center

 Class format/office hours

-These are fifteen week online courses in WWW Design and Typography.
+These are fifteen week online courses.
 There are no face-2-face meetings in the classes however 1 afternoon a week (Tuesdays 1:30-2:30 pm) starting at 1:30 pm the professor will meet with students in using the webinar interface WebEx.
-All students are required to attend at least two WebEx meetings during the semester, and check in with the professor.
+All students are encouraged to attend at least two WebEx meetings during the semester, and check in with the professor.
 Instructions on the use of WebEx are in the corresponding Blackboard course sites.
 You can also stop by my office during this time - Center for the Arts building room 4023.
 If this time is not convenient please e-mail for an appointment.

 Another option: Meet me in Second Life at the Towson Innovation Lab island Monday nights between 8:30 - 9:00 pm Eastern Time.